What is the college's obligation to students with disabilities?

 Hand Delivery Method

 Tests can be delivered by hand to the testing room, Bush Hall Room 222, between 8 a.m. and 4 p.m.
-An Instructions for Accommodated Testing Form must be attached to each test.
+The Instructions for Accommodated Testing Form must be attached to each test.

 Student Delivery Method

-An electronic option is to send the test as a .doc, pdf, or .rtf file attachment to email@example.com.
-The test and Instructions for Accommodated Testing form should be sent 48 hours prior to the test date.
-If delivered in an accessible format the Testing Center will accept the test 24 hours prior to the test date
+The test and Instructions for Accommodated Testing Form should be sent 48 hours prior to the test date.
+This location also offers the option to upload an exam.
+If delivered in an accessible format, the Testing Center will accept the test 24 hours prior to the test date.
+You may also send the exam by email to email@example.com.

 Returning the Test